 • Sunrooms.

-ENERGY STAR also suggests using mini-splits in houses with atypical challenges, like:
+ENERGY STAR also advises installing mini-splits in houses with special challenges, such as:

 • Expensive electric heat from baseboards, wall heaters or radiators.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over temperatures from room to room, because of zoned mini-split technology.
+In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over temperatures from room to room, as a result of zoned mini-split technology.

-From helping you choose the ideal model to expertly installing it, our specialists at Kapaun & Brown can take care of all your mini-split installation needs.
-Give us a call at 641-812-2028 today to discover how a mini-split system can make your home cozier and to receive your free estimate!
+From helping you pick the right model to knowledgeably installing it, our pros at Kapaun & Brown can take care of all your mini-split installation needs.
+Reach us at 641-812-2028 today to discover how a mini-split system can make your home more comfortable and to request your free estimate!